Pine Town, California

-Pine Town (formerly Old Town) is an unincorporated community in Lassen County, California.
+Pine Town (formerly Old Town) is an unincorporated community in Lassen County, California, United States.
 It is 0.5 mi east-southeast of Westwood, at an elevation of 5089 ft.

 Pine Town was the original Westwood townsite, located east of the mill pond.
 It had its own grocery store and a bridge across the mill pond.
 Today it is a residential area.